heuwerk/UpdateProton/README.md

 # UpdateProton
 This simple shell script checks for the newest Version of Proton-GE-custom and installs it.

+It also askes to remove any older installed versions.
 ## Usage
 Place this script in any user directory and run